RELIGION IN AFRICA AND THE DIASPORA

 Superstition and witchcraft still hold many of our people in a cycle of fear and wasted time and resources.
 It contributes to a huge waste of money and effort and abuse by the people who purport themselves to have the powers to help others to attain their wicked goals or the powers to fend off spiritual attacks by the wicked.–Boadi

 It would be even more accurate to say ignorance and misunderstanding are flaws of most religions.
 And what is often neglected is that within native systems there is an “internal” oppression.
 And it has remained hidden because of the paradigms of treating all native religions within the same block.
 Encroaching Bantu in West Africa and beyond were antagonistic to the gods of the Aka or the Mbuti, seeing the people and their spirituality as inferior.There has also been an Anti-ATR sentiment inside of Islam and Christianity.
-In the case of Islam it has become more profound in recent years with the influence of Saudi Wahaabism (a modern radical Arabized Islam).
+In the case of Islam, it has become more profound in recent years with the influence of Saudi Wahhabism (a modern radical Arabized Islam).
 Historically, Islam and ATR lived side by side with great tolerance and accommodation.
 Asante locates this tolerance as due to the commonalities Islam and ATR share.
 Fundamentalist intolerance in both Islam and Christianity has led to the practice of demonizing elements of ATRs in Africa.
-The taboo of “paganism” has caused much persecution, and dismissal of valid aspects of African culture.
+The taboo of “paganism” has caused much persecution and dismissal of valid aspects of African culture.
 More so because of the cultural imposition from Europe (in the case of Christianity) than the actual Christian religion.

 Despite this impact from the Abrahamic faiths and demonization by colonial interest, and Muslim and Christian advocates, elements do survive in pockets in Africa; as the popular saying goes “Jesus in the morning, Vodon in the night.”
 Like Christianity, one problem compounding many native faiths is corruption, exploitation and commercialization.
-In Cuba Santeria, and so-called Muti in South Africa, have become a quick way to earn a buck.
+In Cuba Santeria, and so-called Muti in South Africa, has become a quick way to earn a buck.
 Superstition and witchcraft associated with many native faiths still hold many people in a cycle of fear and wasted time and resources.
-They have a destructive and counterproductive impact on the lives of million, despite the fact that these charms only have power if you believe they do.
+They have a destructive and counterproductive impact on the lives of millions, despite the fact that these charms only have power if you believe they do.
 That is how they work, by channeling your own energy to work against you.
 So they trick your mind, and soul to embodying negative energy rather than they themselves transmitting negative energy or negative/positive consequences directly.
 Tourism has further trivialized many aspects of these rituals.
 (Shahadah – African culture)

 AFRICAN FAITHS V. ISLAM AND CHRISTIANITY